All Episodes

 This is what's so cool about our broadcast today.

-I mean, this is the closest the audience will ever get to the shroud of Turin, what we're bringing today on your network.
+I mean, this is the closest the audience will ever get to the Shroud of Turin, what we're bringing today on your network.

-What's amazing when you look at the face is we see an actual image in Secondapia, when he takes the photograph in 1898 of the Shroud, there was no electricity in the church, Tucker.
+What's amazing when you look at the face is we see a actual image in Sakanda Pia when he takes the photograph in 1898 of the Shroud, there was no electricity in the Church Tucker, so he had to bring in generators.

 He had to take flash photography.